orientechnologies/orientdb-docs/Functions.md

 Each function is exposed as a REST service allowing the receiving of parameters. parameters are passed by position.

-Below how to execute the "sum" function created before:
+Below how to execute the `sum` function created before:
 ```
 http://localhost:2480/function/demo/sum/3/5
 ```